-US Wind's EHS policies and requirements are detailed in the SMS (see Appendix B Safety Management System).
+US Wind's HSSE policies and requirements are detailed in the SMS (see Appendix B Safety Management System).
 The Project's Oil Spill Response Plan (OSRP) details the procedures that US Wind will implement for the Project during the construction and operation stages (see Appendix A, Oil Spill Response Plan).
-Suppliers and subcontractors who supply products and/or services will be required to comply with the same EHS requirements by contract and will undergo necessary inspections to confirm compliance.
+Suppliers and subcontractors who supply products and/or services will be required to comply with the same HSSE requirements by contract and will undergo necessary inspections to confirm compliance.

-It is the responsibility of all personnel involved in the Project to comply with and abide by all EHS requirements and guidelines.
-US Wind is committed to a continuous EHS improvement process.
+It is the responsibility of all personnel involved in the Project to comply with and abide by all HSSE requirements and guidelines.
+US Wind is committed to a continuous HSSE improvement process.
+To demonstrate our continued commitment to health, safety, security, and the environment US Wind adopted a new HSSE policy in August 2022 that is outlined below and provided in Appendix B:

-To achieve the objectives of "Safety, Environment, and Clean Energy Production," US Wind will: